ned2070/reading-notes/design-web-pages-with-CSS.md

 CSS stands for **Cascading Style Sheets**.
 CSS is a language which modifies the appearance of HTML documents from the bland default.
 HTML controls the *strucure* and *contents* of a web page.
 CSS controls its *style*.

+The *cascading* term refers to the hierarchal system which determines which CSS attribute is applied when different ones are given for e.g. a page and a paragraph.

 [More CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS)

 [CSS Refernce](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)

 ### How is CSS used?

+There are **3** ways to insert CSS into a project.

++ **Inline** CSS.
+A *style* attribute containing CSS is added to a single HTML element, modifying that element alone.
++ **Internal** CSS.
+A *<style>* element containing CSS is added to the HTML header section of a web page, modifying that page.
++ **External** CSS.
+A *<link>* element in the header connects to a text file with a **.css** containing CSS - the *sheet* part of CSS.

+The *cascading* part refers to the hierarchal system which